 |Application Fee||• Texas Medical and Dental Schools Application Service (TMDSAS) |

 • See the TMDSAS website for fee information

 • For non-Texas residents: ADEA American Association of Dental Schools Application Service (AADSAS)

-• College of Dentistry Secondary Application for non-Texas residents only
+• School of Dentistry Secondary Application required for all applicants - No fee for Texas residents

 |Previous Degree||• Not required but current competitive level dictates BA or BS from accredited college or university prior to matriculation |